Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Generalized OOD Detection V2

 \keypoint{(b) Semantic AD/ND $\rightarrow$ Inactive} Research on semantic AD/ND appears to become inactive in the VLM era.
-As shown in Table~\ref{tab:num_top_venues}, there are only two papers, TMLR 2022~\cite{liznerski2022exposing} and CVPR 2024~\cite{zhu2024inctrl}.
-However, the CVPR 2024 work~\cite{zhu2024inctrl} aims to build a generalist anomaly detector that solves many AD tasks, including sensory AD and semantic AD, and is not primarily focused on semantic AD.
-The reasons for the inactivity include saturation of performance for one-class semantic AD/ND, and incompatibility of methods with CLIP for multi-class semantic AD/ND.
-As for one-class semantic AD/ND, TMLR~\cite{liznerski2022exposing} exists, but the performances with common CIFAR and ImageNet-30 datasets have already achieved around 99\%.
+As shown in Table~\ref{tab:num_top_venues}, there are three papers, TMLR 2022~\citep{liznerski2022exposing}, CVPR 2024~\citep{zhu2024inctrl}, and ICLR 2025~\citep{yun2025language}.
+However, the CVPR 2024~\citep{zhu2024inctrl} and ICLR 2025~\citep{yun2025language} work aims to build a generalist anomaly detector that solves many AD tasks, including sensory AD and semantic AD, and is not primarily focused on semantic AD.
+The reasons for the inactivity include saturation of performance for one-class semantic AD/ND, and incompatibility of CLIP and multi-class semantic AD/ND settings.
+As for one-class semantic AD/ND, TMLR~\citep{liznerski2022exposing} exists, but the performances with common CIFAR and ImageNet-30 datasets have already achieved around 99\%.
 As for multi-class semantic AD/ND, a common approach is to treat ID classes as a single class, but treating ID classes as a single class is less compatible with CLIP's class-wise discriminative capability.